lisafast/lacnotredame/Content/main.md

 * See [About the  Association](/about/about/) for previous meeting notes/minutes, financial reports, board members and objectives
 * Join or renew your membership to fund water testing and water quality
-* Renew for 2021 after July 1: e-transfer $10 to info@lacnotredame.org  password: water21
+* Renew for 2021 after July 1: e-transfer $10 and any donation to info@lacnotredame.org - question: What is the lake word -  answer: water21
 * Joining?
 Email info@lacnotredame.org and we'll get you onto the email list and arrange your payment
 * No cheques please.
-To pay by cash to a board member or volunteer collector and they'll e-transfer for you.
+To pay by cash, get it to a board member or volunteer collector and they'll e-transfer for you.
 * Members will receive 2-3 emails per year from association@lacnotredame.org - to get the emails, join us, or if you already joined, check your junk mail/spam to make sure the email didn't end up there.

 The lake dragon on Chemin du Domaines